A closeup of a person wide awake after insomnia.

 Surgical Procedures

-If all other treatments have failed to improve your condition, your sleep apnea specialist may recommend that you get surgery.
-Surgical procedures are very effective for people who have excessive or malformed tissues such as enlarged tonsils, a deviated nasal septum, or a small lower jaw with an overbite that doesn’t respond to sleep apnea dental appliances.
+If all other treatments have failed to improve your condition, your sleep apnea dentist may recommend surgery.
+Surgical procedures are very effective for people with excessive or malformed tissues such as enlarged tonsils, a deviated nasal septum, or a small lower jaw with an overbite that doesn’t respond to sleep apnea dental appliances.

 How Do Oral Appliances Work?